Scaling Behavior of Discrete Diffusion Language Models: Conclusion

 \subsubsection{Acknowledgments}

 This research was supported with Cloud TPUs from Google's TPU Research Cloud (TRC).
 We thank Erfan Zare Chavoshi for the development of and technical support related to the EasyDeL framework \citep{easydel}, which was used for training our models.
 Antonio Orvieto and Bernhard Sch\"olkopf acknowledge the financial support of the Hector Foundation.
+Antonio Orvieto acknowledges the support from the AI2050 Early Career Fellowship by Schmidt Sciences.